 With one decision, Blockbuster could have solidified its status as a movie icon and owned Netflix outright.
 Instead, the company decided not to buy Netflix when their founders offered it for just $50 million.

-The Executive: Blockbuster CEO John Antioco was riding high in the late 1990s, with more than 9,000 stores, a $3 billion valuation, and company earnings of more than $800 million per year in late fees alone.
+The Executive: Blockbuster CEO John Antioco was happy managing a giant enterprise in the movie space with more than 9,000 stores, a $3 billion valuation, and company earnings of more than $800 million per year in late fees alone.

-The Background Story: Netflix started as a DVD mailing service—with no late fees or even rental fees, instead opting for a monthly membership fee.
-In 2000, Netflix co-founder Reed Hastings and Marc Randolph took the company to John Antioco and asked for $50 million.
-To be fair, Netflix was struggling at the time, and they’d been trying for months to get a meeting with Blockbuster.
-They proposed a joining of forces, pointing out the weaknesses in Blockbuster’s approach, but Randolph recalls that Antioco was trying not to laugh during their meeting.
+The Background Story: In the old days, when people wanted to watch a movie, they would go to a rental store and rent a DVD or VHS tape.
+The largest rental chain was Blockbuster.
+Netflix started as a DVD mailing service, renting DVDs to their customers on the internet and delivering them over the mail.
+They envisioned streaming early on, but the technology to make it possible wasn't available.
+In 2000, Netflix co-founder Reed Hastings and Marc Randolph were worried because Netflix was still losing money and took the company to Blockbuster and offered the entire company for sale for the low price of $50 million.
+Netflix was struggling at the time, and they'd been trying for months to get a meeting with Blockbuster executives.
+They proposed a joining of forces, pointing out the weaknesses in Blockbuster's approach, and Netflix's vision for the future of entertainment, but Randolph recalls that Antioco was trying not to laugh during their meeting.

 The Decision: Antioco didn't even make a counteroffer, believing that online businesses weren't sustainable.